Download Careers360 App

 Private Nuisance

 A private nuisance is any unlawful interference that infringes on an individual's property rights.
 A nuisance is categorized as a private nuisance when it violates the rights of a specific person or group.
 A private nuisance differs from a public nuisance in that it is an act that directly impacts one or more individuals rather than the broader public.
-A civil lawsuit for damages, an injunction, or both, rather than an indictment, is the appropriate course of action in a private nuisance action.
+A civil suit for damages, an injunction, or both, rather than an indictment, is the appropriate course of action in a private nuisance action.

 Essential elements of Private nuisance-